 a For UI, units designated as new installations in the ‘inst_desc’ field from the tracking system were classified as lost opportunity units.
 CL&P’s assumption that all units that were rebated are lost opportunity units was followed.

 As part of understanding the results from this study, we reviewed the CAC tracking data and the manner in which those savings were being calculated.
-The following tables summarize the findings from our comparison of the tracking system annual kWh savings estimates for each CAC unit in the population to the savings calculated using the formulas provided in the Program Savings Documentation (PSD) for each year.
+The following tables summarize the findings from our comparison of all tracking system annual kWh savings estimates for each CAC unit in the population to the savings calculated using the formulas provided in the Program Savings Documentation (PSD) for each year.

-Table 3-2 below shows a comparison of the per unit UI tracking data to our calculation of savings using PSD formulas.
+Table 4-2 below shows a comparison of the per unit UI tracking data to our calculation of savings using PSD formulas.
 There are two primary discrepancies of interest in this table.
 The first is the application of the PSD baseline.
 It is important to note that between 2011 and 2012, the PSD went from an assumed retrofit baseline of “using 8 if existing EER is not known” in 2011 to an assumed EER of 8 for all retrofit units in 2012.
 The majority of the 2012 discrepancy noted in the retrofit “incorrect PSD Baseline application” row is due to the use of the tracking system baseline EER of 11 as opposed to the PSD baseline of 8.
 The other significant discrepancy also occurred in the 2012 retrofit bin.
 In these instances, UI appears to have calculated lifetime savings per the PSD then divided those savings by total measure life to estimate annual savings.